ls1intum/Artemis/docs/user/exercises/quiz.rst

             :align: center

         - Title: Allows to edit the tile of the diagram.

         - Crop image to selection: Allows to download the current selection.

-        - Download Button: To download the selection
+        - Download Button: To download the selection.

-        - Generate a Quiz Exercise Button
+        - Generate a Quiz Exercise Button.

-        - Save Button
+        - Save Button.

         - Modeling field: The items for modeling the diagram will be displayed here.

         - Elements to Drag and Drop in the Modeling field.

 Import a Quiz
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    - In the quiz exercises section, click on the Import a Quiz button |ImportQuizButton|
+    - In the quiz exercises section, click on the Import a Quiz button |ImportQuizButton|.

-    - The list of existing quizzes will appear
+    - The list of existing quizzes will appear.

         .. figure:: quiz/import-list-quizzes.png
             :align: center
             :scale: 50

         - The searching bar: Allows to look for a specific quiz by tipping its name or part of it.

         - The list of quizzes: Whit their ID, title, course and and indicator if they are exam questions.

         - By clicking the Import Button |ImportButton| opens the quiz editor with the existing questions.
 Here is possible to edit all parameter such as in the **Create new quiz exercise**.

 Export a Quiz
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    - In the quiz exercises section, click on the Export Quiz Exercises button |ExportQuizExerciseButton|

-    - The list of quizzes will be shown
+    - In the quiz exercises section, click on the Export Quiz Exercises button |ExportQuizExerciseButton| and the list of quizzes will be shown

         .. figure:: quiz/export-quizzes-list.png
             :align: center
             :scale: 50

         - Select te quizzes for being exported in the Export Column.

         - The Export Button |ExportButton| will download the quiz in a JSON file.

 Resolve a quiz exercise
 --------

     - In the Artemis Homepage, if there is a quiz exercise as a current exercise, will be possible to see it from the course overview or inside any course.

         .. figure:: quiz/current-quiz-exercise.png